- The relative strength index (RSI) helps traders judge if an asset is overbought or oversold

 What is Stochastic RSI?

 The Stochastic RSI indicator (Stoch RSI) can be considered an indicator of RSI, rather than an RSI itself.
-Created by George Lane in the late 1950s, stoch RSI compares a particular closing price of an asset to a range of its prices over a certain period of time, based on Lane’s belief that prices tend to close near their highs in bullish markets and near their lows in bearish ones.
+Created by Tushar S. Chande and Stanley Kroll in the mid 1990s, stoch RSI compares a particular closing price of an asset to a range of its prices over a certain period of time, based on Lane’s belief that prices tend to close near their highs in bullish markets and near their lows in bearish ones.